I saw this cute little quiz over at My Marine and Me, and figured that I would join in. So, without further adieu...

 1. How did you and your spouse meet?

 I was involved in an organization known as The International Order of Job's Daughters also known as Job's Daughters.
 And Chris was involved in an organization known as DeMolay International.
 We were together with our organizations for an installation or something like that.
 And after the ceremony we went into the dinning room for refreshments and I sat close to Chris.
 While my youngest sister and her best friend sat right beside him.
 And they had to turn away from him so that they could eat their cake.
 Funny thing is, that Chris was trying to get with my middle sister before we got together.2.
 How old were you when you two met?

 I was 18 (almost 19) years old.
 And Chris was 16 (almost 17) years old.
 I am a little over two years older than Chris and I think that it bothers him.
 HaHa!3.
 How long have you been together?

-We have been married for a little over one year and we have been together a little over two years.4.
+We have been married for almost three years and we have been together a little over three years.4.
 Where are you and your spouse originally from?

 I was born in Pocatello, Idaho but raised in Nampa/Boise, Idaho area.
 And Chris was born and lived most of his childhood in Apple Valley/Los Angeles, California.5.
 How did you feel about him joining the military?

 I was scared and afraid.
 I was full of mixed emotions.
 But it was something that he wanted to do, so I supported him one hundred percent.

 6. Where did your spouse go to Basic Training?

 He went to Boot Camp in San Diego, California and then MCT was in San Diego as well.
 He then went to Camp Lejeune, North Carolina for MOS school.